Pomegranate Farming Project Report:

 Pomegranate is a deciduous shrub, which bears fruits of high nutritive value.
 It is believed to be found in the northern hemisphere from September to February and in the southern hemisphere in the month of March till May.
-The fruit is considered to have originated from the present day Iran region and was distributed to the nearby countries.
-It is found that the pomegranate was domesticated since the 5th millennium BC.
+The fruit is considered to have originated from the present-day Iran region and was distributed to nearby countries.
+It is found that the pomegranate was domesticated in the 5th millennium BC.
 Though this fruit is not native to Korea and Japan, it is still widely grown in those countries.
 Kandahar, a place in Afghanistan is known for producing very high-quality pomegranates.
 The pomegranate is considered to be the best health-giving plant.
 This plant is also grown for ornamental purposes as bonsai for its flowers.
 The red color of the pomegranate is sometimes referred to as ‘balaustine’.
 The early Egyptians looked upon pomegranate as a symbol of prosperity and ambition.
 The Greek philosophy describes pomegranate as ‘the fruit of the dead’.
 The Greeks consider this fruit to be auspicious and use it in a variety of activities.

-This pomegranate farming project report gives detailed information about the fruit, its cultivation techniques, the cost of the project and the profit on the investment.
+This pomegranate farming project report gives detailed information about the fruit, its cultivation techniques, the cost of the project, and the profit on the investment.

 POMEGRANATE FRUIT AND ITS PROPERTIES

 The pomegranate plant is a small shrub with a maximum height of 10 m.
 It has numerous spiny branches and is considered to live long.
 The fruit of the plant is red-purple in color with an outer pericarp and inner mesocarp.
 The edible parts are the seeds that develop from the ovary of a single flower.

 The fruit of pomegranate is expected to be highly nutritive and has amazing benefits on human health.